PADI Divemaster Course: FROM 39,000 THB

 Want to turn your love of scuba diving into more than just a “simple hobby” and get PAID to go diving?
 If so the the PADI Divemaster course is for you!

 What are you waiting for?
-Start a life most people only dream of …
+Become a PADI Divemaster and start a journey most people only dream of …

 - Duration: 2 Weeks – 2+ Months

 - Pre-requisites: PADI Advanced Open Water Diver, PADI Rescue Diver, Logged 40 scuba dives, EFR Primary & Secondary Care training within 24 months, Diving Medical

 - Group Size: 4:1

 - Personal Tuition: N/A